Greg Jerman

-Gregory Stephen Jerman (born January 24, 1979) is a former American football offensive lineman.
-He played four seasons in the National Football League for the Miami Dolphins from 2002 to 2004 and for the Buffalo Bills in 2005.
-He played college football at Baylor University from 1998 to 2001.
+Gregory Stephen Jerman (born January 24, 1979) is an American former professional football player who was an offensive tackle for four seasons in the National Football League (NFL) with the Miami Dolphins from 2002 to 2004 and for the Buffalo Bills in 2005.
+He played college football for the Baylor Bears from 1998 to 2001.
 He was born in 1979 at Hyannis, Massachusetts, and attended Franklin High School in El Paso, Texas.
 He was admitted to the Texas State Bar in 2014 and began practicing law with the Lubbock County Criminal District Attorney's office.